apache/druid/docs/content/Ingestion-FAQ.md

 druid.storage.baseKey=sample
 ```

+Other common reasons that hand-off fails are as follows:

+1) Historical nodes are out of capacity and cannot download any more segments.
+You'll see exceptions in the coordinator logs if this occurs.
+2) Segments are corrupt and cannot download.
+You'll see exceptions in your historical nodes if this occurs.
+3) Deep storage is improperly configured.
+Make sure that your segment actually exists in deep storage and that the coordinator logs have no errors.

 ## How do I get HDFS to work?

 Make sure to include the `druid-hdfs-storage` module as one of your extensions and set `druid.storage.type=hdfs`.